The Future of AI and Communication in the Workplace

 As well as actually facilitating communication between businesses and customers, AI technology can be used to enhance the content of communication too.
 In an already competitive market, businesses are having to go to greater lengths to earn and build the trust of their customers.
 They are becoming increasingly required to ‘stand out’ amongst their competitors in terms of their offerings.
 One of the most effective ways of achieving this is through personalised content.

 AI technology can provide businesses with a plethora of information surrounding their customers’ behaviour.
 AI has the capability to sort through huge amounts of data and provide insights regarding past, present and future outcomes.
-This allows businesses to get inside their customer’s minds, and provides them with the information required to tailor messaging to each individual customer, reassuring them that the business truly understands and cares about their unique experience.
+This allows businesses to get inside their customer’s minds, and provide them with the information required to tailor messaging to each individual customer, reassuring them that the business truly understands and cares about their unique experience.
+Advancements in AI have made them viable inclusions in human resources applications to enhance virtual collaborative approaches with real agents and gather customer insights that can be used to further improve company services.

 In this world of virtual communications we find ourselves in - both personally and professionally - what role does and could AI play?
 The main area is through its combination with NLP.
-It’s the 2 technologies working together that allow for virtual assistant tools - such as Eric.ai - to interpret the conversations that take place during online meetings, and automatically provide transcriptions and summaries at the end.
+It’s the 2 technologies working together that allow for virtual assistant tools - such as Eric.ai - to interpret the conversations that take place during online meetings, do repetitive tasks such as taking notes, and automatically provide transcriptions and summaries at the end.
 This enhances productivity during the meeting, as attendees are more focused on the discussions at hand rather than having to take notes; in turn, overall communication is improved as conversations are more rich and detailed.
+This is a must for every company concerned with enhancing their business management processes and saving time and resources.

 Don’t forget you can still sign up to get early access to Eric.ai here.